Entries for Wildlife Artist of the Year 2019 are now open!

 The competition is open to amateur and professional artists aged 17 and over and welcomes all traditional artistic mediums (excluding digital and photography).

 Once submissions close, entries will be narrowed down by our acclaimed panel of judges to a final shortlist.
-All shortlisted submissions will then be exhibited for sale at the DSWF Wildlife Artist of the Year 2019 held in London.
+All shortlisted submissions will then be exhibited for sale at the at the Mall Galleries, London SW1 between 29 May – 2 June..
 As agreed upon entry, all sales of shortlisted artworks are divided between the David Shepherd Wildlife Foundation and the Artist.
 Overall and Category winners will be announced on opening night.

 How to enter: